rodrigoadfaria/obj-viewer/README.txt

   and load a new one with different shading algorithm.

   [Mesh Flat/Smooth] toggle the method of shading from flat to smooth and vice versa.

+  [Draw Triangles/Lines] toggle the method of drawing from triangles to line strip and vice versa.

 CONTACT
 -------
-  If you have problems, questions, ideas or suggestions, please contact us by sending a detailed mail to rofaria@ime.usp.br or rodrigoadfaria@gmail.com.
+  If you have problems, questions, ideas or suggestions, please contact us by sending a detailed mail to rofaria@ime.usp.br or {rodrigoadfaria, caiodadauto}@gmail.com.

 STRUCTURE
 ---------